xehartnort/dp-from-weights/README.md

 # dp-from-weights
-A repository to reproduce the experiments of the paper: Deep Learning models with privacy: certificating Differential Privacy by recognizing its imprint in model weights.
+A repository to reproduce the experiments of the paper: Can we infer the presence of Differential Privacy in Deep Learning models' weights?
+Towards more secure Deep Learning

 To reproduce the experiments you need to follow the following steps: